opiproject/opi-prov-life/BOOTSEQ.md

 - There is communication between some of the entities from above
 - More...

+## DPU Vendors Survey

+- What is the role of a BMC on the xPU regarding startup?
+- What casues the ARM cores to start running?
+Application of 12V?
+Release of PCIe RESET?
+Write to a location via NC-SI or I2C? ??
+- How does PCIe reset affect the xPU's PCIe interface and the ARM cores?
+- What happens to the xPU's PCIe interface when the ARM cores lockup?
+- What is the maximum time from release of PCIe RESET until the xPU responds to config cycles?
+- How does the xPU determine if it should boot to its OS or some diagnostic FW?
+- Is there a difference in xPU PCIe behavior between an OS running or diagnoostic FW?
+- What is the method for determining the xPU boot status via PCIe, I2C and NC-SI?

 ## Bootup

 See different approaches for in-band vs oob on bootup ccordination [here](./COORDINATION.md)